AdobeDocs/experience-manager-65.fr-FR/help/release-notes/previous-hotfixes-featurepacks.md

 **Forms - Designer**

-* Lorsqu’une vérification complète de l’accessibilité est effectuée sur le PDF statique créé à l’aide d’AEM Form Designer, la vérification de la langue principale échoue en raison de l’attribut de langue manquant.
+* When a full accessibility check is performed on the static PDF created using [!DNL Experience Manager Forms Designer], the Primary Language check fails due to missing language attribute.
 Correctif pour CQ-4272923, CQ-4271002

 **Forms - Document Security**